How to Deal With Abusive Online Gamers?

 Don’t Engage

-Keep in mind that this individual derives some joy from assaulting people, and there’s very nothing you could say to stop them or change their opinion, no matter how correct or reasonable you are.
+Keep in mind that this individual derives some joy from assaulting people, and there’s very little you can say to stop them or change their opinion, no matter how correct or reasonable you are.
 Any response, on the other hand, will encourage them to continue their abusive behaviour.

 Also, remember that everyone currently participating in the game is doing so voluntarily.
 You own the ultimate trump card in this exchange: the ability to walk away at any point.